gone-io/gone/README.md

 If you have a bug report or feature request, you can [open an issue](https://github.com/gone-io/gone/issues/new), and [pull requests](https://github.com/gone-io/gone/pulls) are also welcome.

 ## Changelog
+### v1.2.0
+- Introduced a new `gone.GonerOption`, enabling type-based injection by delegating the task of constructing injected type instances to a **Goner** that implements `Suck(conf string, v reflect.Value, field reflect.StructField) error`.
+- Added a helper function for implementing **Goner Provider**: `func NewProviderPriest[T any, P any](fn func(tagConf string, param P) (T, error)) Priest`.
+- Provided a strategy configuration solution for the cluster mode in `goner/xorm`.
+- Improved the `goner/gorm` code and conducted functional tests to support integration with multiple databases.

 ### v1.1.1
 - `goner/xorm` now supports clustering and multiple databases.
 Latest documentation: https://goner.fun/references/xorm.html
 - Added `goner/gorm`, a wrapper for `gorm.io/gorm` for database access.
 Currently, only MySQL is supported, and improvements are ongoing.